NMDMaria/A_star_KR/README.md

 ***Breadth first* is the weakest algorithm** provided.
 The succesors aren't sorted in any way, so in the worst case reaching a final state requires **iterating through all of the nodes**, which takes **a lot of time and also memory**, because for each node more succesors could be added.

-***Depth first* is also weak**, it doesn't provide the minimum length solution and can **fill the memory with additional values because of recursion**, also there's the risk of maximum recursion depth to be reached.
+***Depth first* is also weak**, it doesn't provide the minimum length solution, can **fill the memory with additional values because of recursion**, also there's the risk of maximum recursion depth to be reached and it takes a very long time if the solution is found in the right subtree of the graph.

 ***A**** is a good algorithm, and in the tables provided it is easily noticeble how **a good heuristic can improve both the time and memory used**.
 The algorithm modifes breadth first by sorting the nodes in the queue by cost.
 This leads to an average reduction of 98.19% for time.

 **Optimizing A*** leads to an even better result, but for the disadvantage of computing only one solution.
 In the table for input 3 we can see that the total number of nodes generated is 11035, and with "euristica admisibila 3" we reduce the number of generated nodes to only 161, which is close to 98.54% less.
 Same with the time, a reduction of close to 98.91% from the time it takes breadth first to solve.

-***Ida**** performs well for finding **multiple solutions close to each other in the graph**, it takes a longer time otherwise and uses recursion, but keeps the lowest number of nodes in memory.
+***Ida**** is the best algorithm to use regarding memory usage, keeping the lowest number of nodes in memory.

-Using the right algorithm we can achieve both a good time and memory usage.
-For the minimum solution the best to use is optimized A* with "euristica admisbila 3" and A* for multiple solutions.
-Don't get tricked by the beautiful values an invalid heuristic provides, it works if we are looking for a random solution, but not for finding solutions in the ascending order of cost and length.
+Regarding time, if only one solution is needed, optimized A* should be used, if multiple solutions are needed A* should be used.
+Both achieve a good time and memory usage, especially when using the right heuristic.
+In the table for input 4 we can see that "euristica admisibila 1" is the best one, because it computes the actual cost for reaching a final state.